Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 Download the connector file (either a *.mez or *.pqx file) and place it in the Custom Connectors directory.

-If the connector file is a *.mez file, you'll also need to adjust your security settings as described in the custom connector setup documentation.
+If the connector file is a *.mez file, you also need to adjust your security settings as described in the custom connector setup documentation.

 If a new version of the Microsoft Call Quality connector is released, replace the old connector file in the Custom Connectors directory with the new file.

-Customers in Government cloud environments (GCC, GCC-H, DoD) will need to install the connector with an on-premises data gateway for compatibility with Power BI Service.
-Without an on-premises gateway, Government cloud customers will only be able to use the Microsoft Call Quality connector in Power BI Desktop.
+Customers in Government cloud environments (GCC, GCC-H, DoD) need to install the connector with an on-premises data gateway for compatibility with Power BI Service.
+Without an on-premises gateway, Government cloud customers can only use Microsoft Call Quality connector in Power BI Desktop.

-To build a report and run queries, you'll first need to connect to the CQD data source.
-Follow the steps below in order to connect:
+To build a report and run queries, you first need to connect to the CQD data source.
+In order to connect, perform the following steps:

-In the Home tab of Power BI Desktop, select on Get Data.
+In the Home tab of Power BI Desktop, select Get Data.

 The Get Data window should appear at this point.
-Navigate to Online Services, then select Microsoft Call Quality (Beta) and hit Connect.
+Navigate to Online Services, then select Microsoft Call Quality (Beta) and select Connect.

-The next prompt will give you the option between two Data Connectivity modes.
-Select DirectQuery and hit OK.
+The next prompt gives you the option between two Data Connectivity modes.
+Select DirectQuery, then select OK.

-Finally, you'll see a final prompt showing you the entire data model for Call Quality Dashboard.
-No data will be visible at this point, only the data model for CQD.
+The final prompt shows you the entire data model for Call Quality Dashboard.
+No data is visible at this point, only the data model for CQD.
 Select Load to complete the setup process.

-At this point, Power BI will load the data model onto the right side of the window.
-The page will remain otherwise blank, and no queries will be loaded by default.
-Proceed to Building Queries below in order to build a query and return data.
+At this point, Power BI loads the data model onto the right side of the window.
+The page remains otherwise blank, and no queries are loaded by default.
+In order to build a query and return data, see Building Queries.

-If any of the steps during this setup process weren't clear, you can find a more detailed explanation of the process in Quickstart: Connect to data in Power BI Desktop.
+If any of the steps during this setup process aren't clear, you can find a more detailed explanation of the process in Quickstart: Connect to data in Power BI Desktop.

 Once setup is complete, you should see the names of several hundred dimensions and measures load in the Fields pane.
 Constructing actual queries from here's simple, just select the dimensions and measures you want for your query, then drag and drop them onto the page.
 Here's a more detailed explanation, with a simple example:

 Select the visualization you want to use from the Visualizations pane.
 A blank version of that visualization should appear on the page.
-For the purposes of this example, we'll be using the Table visualization.
+For the purposes of this example, we're using the Table visualization.

-Determine which dimensions and measures (denoted by an aggregation symbol by their name) you wish to use for your query, then manually select them and drag them onto the black visualization.
+Determine which dimensions and measures (denoted by an aggregation symbol by their name) you wish to use for your query.
+Then, manually select these dimensions and measures and drag them onto the black visualization.
 Alternately, drag them onto the Values field beneath the visualization options.

 Important